jalapic/engsoccerdata/README.md

 -  totalgoals_by_team.r     - Return all instances of a team being involved in a game with n goals

+-  ngoals.r                 - Return number of times a team has scored n goals

 -  n_offs.r                 - Will return the scorelines that have occurred n number of times

 -  opponentfreq.r           - Return how often a team has played each opponent

--  games_by_tier.r          - computes number of games played by tier per team

--  seasons_by_tier.r        - computes number of seasons spent per tier per team

 -  opponents.r              - number of unique opponents for all teams in total or by tier